 A parish council is a local authority (and nothing to do with the Church despite what you may have seen in The Vicar of Dibley).
 Its members are democratically elected to represent the local community.
-The next elections will be in May 2019.
+The last elections were in May 2019.
 Newton St Loe Parish Council meets (about) every two months.
 Its meetings, held in the Village Hall, are advertised on this website and are open to the public.
 Every meeting includes a short period where members of the public may make comments or ask questions.

 Newton St Loe Parish Council currently